 To be honest, I have no business baking or developing recipes right now.
 There is so much to do- unpacking, organizing, cleaning, keeping two small humans alive, you know the drill.
 But I just can’t help myself.
 How else will I know if my new ovens work?

 Sweet strawberry jam sandwiched between two layers of soft, sweet, nutty cookie dough.
 Do I have your attention?
 Okay, let’s keep breaking this down.
 I incorporated almond flour into the cookie dough to make these bars tender & moist with an extra boost of nutty flavor.
 Using chopped pecans in the dough and oats in the topping create all sorts of yummy texture.
-Top it all of with some almond drizzle, and you’ve got yourself a delicious treat.
 And, bonus, these are super easy to whip up- no mixer required!
 If I can bake these amidst moving with small children, I have full faith that you can make these, too!

 Happy baking, friends!